Home Buying

 The concessional duty for the Home Buyer Concession Scheme applies to the thresholds below:

 To work out how much stamp duty you have to pay, you can use Yard's stamp duty calculator.
-To find out more about the concessions offered by the ACT Government, check their website.
+Find out more about the concessions offered by the ACT Government here.

 Stamp duty for first home buyers in NT